 “Hybrid cloud deployments can quickly transform into a multiheaded monster that places an increasing burden on already overstretched internal security teams,” said Prentice.

-And though public cloud providers have instituted solid physical security measures and maintained documented, stringent standards for protecting their infrastructures from intrusions, high-profile attacks like the Capital One AWS data breach in 2019 remind us that no one is immune.
+IT professionals are particularly concerned about the security of workloads that run in the public cloud part of the hybrid setup.
+And though public cloud providers have instituted solid physical security measures and maintained documented, stringent standards for protecting their infrastructures from intrusions, high-profile attacks like the Capital One AWS data breach are a constant reminder that no one is immune.

 So what can security professionals do to secure the perimeters of their hybrid cloud environment and still enable functionality, interoperability, and ease of use?
 Here are some small and large steps they can take.